 Ease of Use

-Even though the locking mechanism is often noted for its security, our testers complimented the OnGuard Bulldog for how easy it was to use.
-There was no fighting or odd "grippiness" to this lock: every time we used it, it came apart and locked up smoothly.
+Our testers complimented the OnGuard Bulldog for how easy it was to use.
+There was no fighting or odd "grippiness" to this lock.
+Every time we used it, it came apart and locked up smoothly.

-We also appreciated the fact that this lock comes with five keys — one of which has a light on it.
+We also appreciated that this lock comes with five keys — one of which has a light on it.
 If you're a busy bike commuter, it stands to reason that you might misplace a key.
-Having four extras is wonderful insurance that you won't run out of them too quickly.
+Having four extras is excellent insurance that you won't run out of them too quickly.

-Our testers were impressed with this U-Lock that enabled us to lock our commute bikes to pretty much any bike rack-- and to do so using the most secure method (locking the front and back tire next to the frame and to the bike rack).
-There were only a handful of situations where we encountered a bike rack or on the trailhead where, due to the constraints of simply being a U-Lock, we couldn't lock our bike securely.
-In conventional urban settings, this lock is adeptly versatile.
+Our testers were impressed with this U-Lock that enabled us to secure our commute bikes to nearly any bike rack and use the most secure method: locking the front and back tires next to the frame with the bike rack.
+There were only a handful of situations where we encountered a bike rack or on the trailhead where due to the constraints of simply being a U-Lock, we couldn't lock our bike securely.
+But, in conventional urban settings, this lock is adeptly versatile.

-The 4-foot cable that is included with the U-Lock could make this lock a bit more versatile if you live and commute in a low-risk area.
-However, we always recommend locking both tires to the frame and bike rack.
-If you're looking for a lock in even a medium-risk area, the included cable isn't going to do much than to deter a snatch-and-grab opportunist.
-Note: The cable cannot be used on its own, and once the U-lock is defeated, the cable is also defeated.
+The U-Lock includes a 4-foot cable, which could make this lock a bit more versatile if you live and commute in a low-risk area.
+However, we recommend locking both tires to the frame and bike rack.
+If you seek a lock for medium-risk areas, the cable isn't going to do much than deter a snatch-and-grab opportunist.
+Note: you cannot use the cable on its own, and once the U-lock is defeated, the cable is also defeated.

 — Rebecca Eckland